Kanchan-05/pycbc/hierarchical_search/README.md

-# 2-stage Hierarchical Search Pipeline
+# Two-stage Hierarchical Search Pipeline

 This directory contains all the necessary configuration files for running a **Two-stage Hierarchical Pipeline** for a two-ifos.
 To know the working of this pipeline see:
 - [Soni et al. (2021)]()